rishindra2005/Hospital-management/README.md

    - Real-time tracking of available hospital beds.
    - Bed allocation and release management.

+8. **Application Shutdown** (accessible from `index.html`)
+   - Convenient shutdown feature accessible from the main dashboard.
+   - Shutdown button represented by a power symbol (⏻) in the bottom right corner.
+   - Confirmation prompt before shutting down the application.
+   - Allows for graceful termination of the application for all users.
 ## Dependencies

 - Spring Boot Starter Web
 - Spring Boot Starter Thymeleaf
 - Spring Boot Starter Parent
 - Spring Boot Maven Plugin
+- java.io.IOException (Java Standard Library)
+- org.slf4j.Logger (SLF4J API)
+- org.slf4j.LoggerFactory (SLF4J API)

 ## Development Environment

 This project is developed using Visual Studio Code.
 The workspace contains two folders by default:
 - `src`: the folder to maintain sources
 - `pom.xml`: the folder to maintain dependencies
+- `src/main/resources/application.properties`: the file to configure application settings change `server.port=9090` to change port number

+Meanwhile, the compiled output files are generated in the `target` folder by default.

+The project uses SLF4J (Simple Logging Facade for Java) for logging purposes.
+The `Logger` and `LoggerFactory` classes from the `org.slf4j` package are used to create and manage loggers throughout the application.

+The `java.io.IOException` class is used for handling I/O related exceptions, which may occur during file operations or network communications within the application.

 Meanwhile, the compiled output files are generated in the `target` folder by default.
 ## Author

 Risheendra